mysteriumnetwork/mysterium-vpn-desktop/README.md

 ## Using a custom Mysterium Node version

-Instead of using prebuilt Node binary (located in `static/`), you may build [Node](https://github.com/mysteriumnetwork/node) from sources and start it in daemon mode with required permissions, e.g.:
+Instead of using prebuilt Node binary (specified by `@mysteriumnetwork/node` version in `package.json`), you may build [Node](https://github.com/mysteriumnetwork/node) from sources and start it in daemon mode with required permissions, e.g.:

 ```
 git clone https://github.com/mysteriumnetwork/node